claudiob/star/README.md

     rake release

 Remember that the star gem follows [Semantic Versioning](http://semver.org).
+Any new release that fixes bugs and does not add features should bump the *patch* version (1.0.x).
-Any new release that is fully backward-compatible should bump the *patch* version (0.0.x).
+Any new release that is fully backward-compatible should bump the *minor* version (1.x.0).
-Any new version that breaks compatibility should bump the *minor* version (0.x.0)
+Any new version that breaks compatibility should bump the *major* version (2.0.0).